PostHog/meta/requests-for-comments/2021-10-05-group-analytics.md

 To give an example:

 - Throughout insights, we’ll allow filtering insights with group properties.
 This will be implemented as a new tab per group type in the filters modal.
-- In trends, users can also select “active organizations” after first capturing events for an “organization”
+- In trends, users can also select “unique organizations” after first capturing events for an “organization”
 - In funnels, users can select to analyze by a group type (e.g. “instance”).
 Different users within the group can have completed different steps of the funnel.
 - In retention, users can select “organization” over “user” for the unit to analyze retention by
 - And so on…